" Keep your heart open to dreams. For as long as there's a dream, there is hope, and as long as there is hope, there is joy in living."

 There is a hanbok worn during rites of passage.
 Examples include the baenaet jeogori worn by newborn infants, the hwarot (loose robe decorated with peonies) worn by a bride as the bride presents gifts to her new parents-in-law, wonsam (ritual attire worn by a woman), and jokduri (black, silk headpiece worn by women), hairpieces, daenggi (pigtail ribbons).
 During traditional weddings, the man wears a large robe known as a dallyeong over his other clothing, a gakdae (traditional belt) and samo (tall cap with round projections of the left and right).

 During funerals, the corpse is clothed in special attire.
 The clothing design is the same as that of weddings, but natural-colored hemp is used instead.
 Women from the deceased person's family wear white skirts and coats.
+There is a special attire worn during all traditional rituals and related events.

 In traditional Korean garments, color is used symbolically.
 White garments, which the Korean people have always been very fond of, indicate the Koreans' simple and pure aesthetic sense.
 White was the basic color most widely used by the common people.
 It symbolized a modest and pure spirit.
 Red signified good fortune and wealth and thus was used in woman's wedding garments.
 Indigo, the color of constancy, was used for the skirt of court ladies and the official coats of court officials.
 Black, symbolizing infinity and the fountainhead of all creation, was used for men's hat.
 Yellow, which represented the center of the universe, was used for royal garments.
 Common people were forbidden to wear yellow.
 These five colors were also firmly established as symbols of the four directions and the center of the universe and order of the universe.